 Capitalized implementation costs and deferred customer advances and discounts are reviewed for impairment if events and circumstances indicate that their carrying amounts may not be recoverable.
 See Note 2, General Information in our consolidated financial statements included in our Annual Report on Form 10-K filed with the SEC on February 17, 2017 for more information.
-In May 2017, we notified an airline customer from our Airline Solutions' business that, given the substantial amount of uncertainty of reaching an agreement regarding the implementation of services pursuant to the contract with the customer, we are commencing a formal contract dispute resolution process.
-As a result of the uncertainty, we evaluated the recoverability of net capitalized contract costs related to the customer and recorded a charge of \$92 million (\$59 million, net of tax), during the three months ended June 30, 2017.
+In May 2017, we notified an airline customer from our Airline Solutions' business that, given the substantial amount of uncertainty of reaching an agreement regarding the implementation of services pursuant to the contract with the customer, we commenced a formal contract dispute resolution process.
+As a result of the uncertainty regarding this customer, we evaluated the recoverability of net capitalized contract costs related to the customer and recorded a charge of \$92 million (\$59 million, net of tax), during the second quarter of 2017.
 This charge was estimated based on a review of all balances with the customer including capitalized implementation costs, deferred customer advances and discounts, deferred revenue, contract liabilities, and other deferred charges.
-The contract with the customer provides for recoverability of at least a portion of net capitalized costs, and our current best estimate has been considered in the impairment charge.
-Given the uncertainty associated with the ultimate settlement of this dispute, there could be further adjustments to our consolidated statement of operations, including contract liabilities or estimated cash receipts, which we are entitled to under termination clauses.
+In the third quarter of 2017, the customer entered insolvency proceedings and our assessment did not result in a change to the impairment charge.
+We will continue to monitor our position through the insolvency proceedings.
+Given the uncertainty associated with the ultimate resolution of this dispute, there could be further adjustments to our consolidated statement of operations.
 This impairment charge was primarily non-cash and was recorded to Impairment and related charges in our consolidated statement of operations in the second quarter of 2017.